JerJohn15/Bookstore-Website-Simulator/README.md

 # Bookstore-Website-Simulator
-A console simulator for an e commerce website.
+#A console simulator for an e commerce website.

-PLEASE LOOK AT WIKI PAGE FOR DESIGN PLAN!!
+# See wiki page for design documentation  https://github.com/JerJohn15/Bookstore-Website-Simulator/wiki/**READ-HERE**-Bookstore-Simulation-Design